Manual vs. Automated: Which UAT Testing Method Is Best?

 2. Consistency and Reliability: Automated tests follow predefined scripts precisely, which ensures consistent test execution.
 This decreases inconstancy and upgrades the unwavering quality of test comes about.

-3. Reusability: Computerized test scripts can be reused over distinctive forms of the program.
+3. Reusability: Computerized test scripts can be reused across different forms of the program.
 This is often particularly valuable for regression testing, where the same tests need to be run each time the computer program is updated.

 4. Scalability: Automated testing can handle extensive test suites and large data sets efficiently.
 It scales well with application growth, making it suitable for enterprise-level applications and continuous testing environments.